 Colorectal Cancer in Young Adults

-While approximately 90% of colorectal cancer cases occur in people over the age of 50, since the mid-1990s, the number of new cases of colorectal cancer (CRC) has been increasing among adults under 55 years old.
+While approximately 90% of colorectal cancer cases occur in people over the age of 50, since the mid-1990s, the number of new cases of colorectal cancer (CRC) has been increasing among adults under 50 years old.
+Many young adults are being overlooked because screening doesn’t typically begin until age 45 or 50 due, to evidence-based guidelines.

 A debate exists whether it’s worth it to begin screening at an earlier age, considering risk factors and barriers that come with medical procedures such as the risk of perforation, taking off work, etc.